master-ds2e/NoSQL/README.md

 ### Final exam

-Date: 25/04/2022.
+Date: 15/05/2023 de 9h à 10h en salle A 330.
-Content: Questions mixed with the differents module inside of the UE.
-For my side of the exam you'll have a study case with a Python code to interpret and comment.
+Content: Theoretical questions and a study case with a Python code to interpret and comment.
 Details tbd

 ### Dossier

-Date: 23/04/2022.
+Date: 23/04/2023.
 It's not a "dossier" per say:

 - In each chapter there's a couple of "todo" you'll send me these todos and will count as a bonus/malus towards the grade.
 This is an individual work and mainly to see your participation since most of them will be worked and discussed during the course.

-- At the end of Chapter II and III there are a couple of homeworks, you'll send me two choosen homework per chapter before the 23/04/2022.
+- At the end of Chapter II and III there are a couple of homeworks, you'll send me two choosen homework per chapter before the 23/04/2023.
 This is a group work (either solo or max 2 people) and will be your main grade.

 - I recommend using Jupyter-Notebook (more on that later).